rajshrivastava/Skipgram/README.md

 3. "predict.py" uses the trained word vectors to: (i) output cosine similarity between two input words. (ii) output 10 closest context words to any input words.
 This code has been formatted to fetch input from command line.

-Also, here is the [Implementation using TensorFlow](https://github.com/rajshrivastava/Word-embeddings).
+Also, here is another implementation [Using TensorFlow](https://github.com/rajshrivastava/Word-embeddings).